leonj3813/Koncise/slate-master/source/index.html.md

 # Summation

-> The command below returns the summary of the text field in "summary" and includes the defaults for "algorithm", "sentences_count" and "language".
+> The command below returns the summary of the text field in "summary" and uses the defaults for "algorithm", "sentences_count" and "language".

 ```shell
 curl -H "Content-Type: application/json" \